 Go Green with Gifts#

-Look for gifts with minimal packaging, items that are made from recycled materials, or are produced locally.
+Consider repairing a well-loved item or shopping at thrift stores for gifts.
+Look for gifts with minimal or recyclable packaging and items made from recycled materials or produced locally.

 Use LED lights and put lights on timers to turn on at dusk and off at bedtime.
-Leaving holiday lights on for 24 hours will quadruple energy costs and produce 4x more pollution than necessary!
+Leaving holiday lights on for 24 hours quadruples energy costs and produces 4x more pollution!